Keeping A Spiritual Journal

 Different Kinds Of Entry In A Spiritual Journal

 Below are some examples -

-• Scripture verse that caught my attention while reading the Bible during my daily Quiet Time containing a promise, a prophetic word, an instruction, a word of encouragement or rebuke
+• Scripture verse that caught my attention during my daily Quiet Time containing a promise, a prophetic word, instruction, encouragement or rebuke

-• Scripture reference which led me to a particular verse or passage : sometimes this might include confirmation of what God has already been saying
+• Scripture reference which led me to a particular verse or passage of Scripture: this might include confirmation of what God has already been saying

 • Comment on a verse of Scripture in Bible reading notes or a calendar

 • Picture while praying or meditating on Scripture